Mexxy-lab/pumej_modules-eks/README.md

 # MY AWESOME TERRAFORM MODULE TO PROVISION EKS CLUSTER WITH CUSTOM NETWORKING  ----->

-# Sample usage: To provision an EKS cluster in AWS
+# Sample usage: Use to provision an EKS cluster in AWS
 ~~~
 module "pumej-module" {
   source         = "github.com/Mexxy-lab/pumej_modules-eks.git"